vonerikbarren/--Crystal-Collector--/README.md

 2. Look at the number that is presented.
 3. Solve the game by creating a strategy.
 4. Let the game keep track of your score & keep playing.
+5. When done pat yourself on the back.

 ## Section 3 - Summary & Notes: